Meet DSI Postdoctoral Fellows

 Project Title: Machine Learning Accelerated High Throughput Synthesis of Novel Energy Storage Materials for Li-ion Batteries

-Supervisors: Oleksandr Voznyy, University of Toronto, University of Toronto Scarborough, Department of Physical & Environmental Sciences; Gisele Azimi, University of Toronto, Faculty of Applied Science & Engineering, Department of Chemical Engineering and Applied Chemistry
+Supervisors: Oleksandr Voznyy, University of Toronto Scarborough, Department of Physical & Environmental Sciences; Gisele Azimi, University of Toronto, Faculty of Applied Science & Engineering, Department of Chemical Engineering and Applied Chemistry

 "I feel extremely privileged to be a DSI post-doctoral fellow which allows me to pursue my academic career in one of the best scientific environments.
 I will make the most of this opportunity to discover novel materials for energy storage applications by combining cutting edge experimental techniques and data sciences.
 Output of my project will contribute to future solutions for the energy-related problems that our society is already facing."